 Combine sugar, water, and citric acid in a saucepan over medium heat, stirring until the sugar has dissolved (no need to boil).
 Remove from heat and allow the syrup to cool to room temperature.

-Trim the stems away from the elderflower blossoms and discard.
+Trim the thick stems away from the elderflower heads and discard.
 Try to remove as much of the stems as you can.

 Add the blossoms and the lemon slices (if using) to a large glass jar or a big bowl.

 Pour the cool syrup into the jar/bowl with the elderflower blossoms.
 Make sure that the blossoms are immersed in the syrup.
 A small plate can help press them down.
 Cover the jar/bowl with a lid or a tea towel and let it steep at cool temperature (a cool room or the fridge) for 48 hours, stirring the syrup once daily.